 After that, many scientists challenged the FDA saying they had become completely hijacked by corporate interests and we tend to agree with that idea based on the evidence at hand.
 But the rabbit hole goes even further because even the American Academy of Pediatrics got involved in the cautionary tale of chemicals.
 Last year the American Academy of Pediatrics (AAP) came out saying that the way the Feds evaluate food additives puts pregnant women and children in harm’s way.
 They are referring to things like artificial colors and “indirect additives” coming from packaging materials and processing contamination.

 But according to the Food & Drug Administration (FDA) these ingredients are all-too-often “Generally Recognized as Safe” or GRAS for short.
-So the AAP is now pressuring Congress to change how chemicals are evaluated and how that GRAS determination is given because the AAP concludes, based on the science, the FDA isn’t doing an adequate job of protecting pregnant women and children.
+So the AAP is now pressuring Congress to change how chemicals are evaluated and how that GRAS determination is given because the AAP concludes, based on the science, the FDA isn’t doing an adequate job of protecting pregnant women and children exposed to BPA.

 Ground-Breaking Study Challenges Ways Feds Evaluate Chemicals–Exposure is 44x Higher!

 This week, the amount of evidence demonstrating how incompetent the FDA is in evaluating the safety of our children became even clearer.
 In a study recently published in the Lancet, researchers provide the first evidence challenging the widely held assumption that regulatory agencies have been accurately measuring chemicals like BPA in humans.
 So how much BPA are humans really being exposed to?
 Researchers are proposing that consumers are being exposed to 44x more BPA than what was originally thought.